Cervavac Vaccine

 Cervavac suspension for injection uses

-{med_name} is used to prevent genital warts and HPV-associated cancers.
+{med_name} is used to prevent HPV-associated cancers and genital warts.

 How cervavac suspension for injection works

-Cervavac Vaccine is a vaccine which helps to develop immunity by initiating a mild infection.
-This type of infection does not cause illness, but it stimulates the body's immune system to produce antibodies to protect against any future infections.
+Cervavac Vaccine is a vaccine that helps the body build immunity by triggering a mild, harmless response.
+While this response does not cause illness, it prompts the immune system to produce antibodies, offering protection against future infections.

 Common side effects of cervavac suspension for injection

-Headache, Fever, Dizziness, Nausea, Injection site reactions (pain, swelling, redness)
+Injection site reactions (pain, swelling, redness), Headache, Fever, Dizziness, Nausea

 SUBSTITUTES FOR Cervavac Suspension for Injection